 - Earth-247 was destroyed by Alexander Luthor's Infinite Crisis.
-Upon this event, this Legion was lost in a void until summoned by the Legion Earth-0.

 - Issue information in parentheses indicates one of two things: (a) the tale was retold/corroborated in additional stories, and/or (b) the tale was told out of chronological order.
 Certain events that have never been chronicled in print (the five-year gap, Kid Quantum's admission and "death", etc.) use asterisks (*) in place of issue numbers and cover dates.

 - Characters' first appearance IN PRINT is bolded.
 These instances refer to the first appearance a character in this timeline.
-For example, the Legion's 1st app. is listed as Legion of Super-Heroes #0, not Adventure Comics #247.
+For example, the Legion's 1st appearance is listed as Legion of Super-Heroes #0, not Adventure Comics #247.

 - When the placement of a tale within continuity is in question, the event is usually placed in the most recent possible time.